anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   pinned-domain-cert (which is contained in the voucher and may be just the domain registrar certificate).

-* CA Certs Response (2): This MUST contain the current root CA certificate, which typically is the LDevID trust anchor, and any additional certificates that the pledge may need to validate certificates.
+* CA Certs Response (2): This MUST contain any intermediate CA certificates that the pledge may need to validate certificates and MAY contain the LDevID trust anchor.

 * Attribute Request (3): Typically, the automated bootstrapping occurs without local administrative configuration of the pledge.